Litter data and targets

 - target 2: a 60% reduction in all litter items by 2030.

-These targets focus on tracking litter loads by items, whereas previous NSW targets focused on volume.
-This report gives details of both items and volume.
+These targets focus on tracking litter loads by density (the number of items per 1,000 square metres), whereas previous NSW targets focused on volume (the number of litres per 1,000 square metres).
+This report gives details of both density and volume.

 Note: the former Premier’s Priority target to reduce litter volume by 40% by 2020 was achieved with a 43% reduction in litter volume from the baseline year 2013–14.
 With volume now substantially reduced, the NSW Government has set item‑based targets to ensure a renewed focus on small, problematic litter items that are more likely to leak into the environment and waterways.